-What Every Self-Publisher Ought to Know about Editing
+Editing for Self-Publishers: What You Ought to Know

 It seems that if you have a map, even if it’s a sketchy one, it’s easier to understand where you are on the road to getting your book into print.
 Let’s take a look at the stages through which your book moves.